How Does Identity Theft Impact Your Life? 10 Risks to Avoid

 How Does Identity Theft Happen?

 Every criminal or gang has its own way of stealing your personal data.
-But there are a few common methods that identity thieves use repeatedly:
+But there are a few common ways that identity theft can happen:

 1. Data breaches.
 Your private data is stored on servers worldwide, but hackers can infiltrate and steal the data to use themselves or to sell.
 For example, a valid U.S. SSN can cost as little as $5 on the Dark Web [*].